kerwanp/adonis-cockpit/README.md

 ## The ultimate Admin Panel Builder for [AdonisJS](https://adonisjs.com/)

-### Adonis is the fatest way to build production-ready administration panels with Adonis
+### Cockpit is the fatest way to build production-ready administration panels with Adonis

 <br/>
 </div>